Somewhere along the line I learned to write academically.

 One trick that helps is to focus on writing for one person.
-As I type this, I’m not thinking about the thousands of people who may read this post, I’m thinking about my friend who struggles with a stiff, impersonal tone in their newsletter.
+As I type this, I’m not thinking about the 3000-plus people who will receive this letter.
+I’m thinking about my friend who struggles with a stiff, impersonal tone in their content.

 Writing with one person in mind ensures that I don’t drift into stuffy, academic writing.
 My goal is to connect and inform—not impress.

 When you create content, whether a blog post, newsletter, Instagram post, LinkedIn comment, video—whatever—focus on one person.

 What would you like them to understand?

 How can you convey your message as directly (and humanly) as possible?